Traditional Kazakh horse games

 Nauryz Festival Mongolia

-The Nauryz Festival is a vibrant and significant celebration among the Mongol Kazakhs throughout Mongolia.
-As Mongolia’s largest ethnic minority, with approximately 100,000 Kazakhs residing primarily in the western provinces, this festival holds deep cultural and communal importance.
+The Nauryz Festival is a significant and widely celebrated event among the Mongol Kazakhs of Mongolia.
+As the country’s largest ethnic minority, with around 100,000 Kazakhs living primarily in western Mongolia, Nauryz holds deep cultural, social, and seasonal meaning.
+Rooted in the arrival of spring, the festival marks renewal, continuity, and the strength of community ties.

 Nauryz Festival Meal Mongolia